 A Covered Person may not assign the right to receive payment for services.
-Prior payments to anyone, whether or not there has been an assignment of payment, shall not waive or otherwise restrict Anthem's, the Plan's or the CICV Benefits Consortium's right to direct future payments to a Covered Person or any other entity.
-This provision does not apply to dentists and oral surgeons.
+Prior payments to anyone, whether or not there has been an assignment of payment, shall not waive or otherwise restrict Anthem's, CarelonRx's, the Plan's or the VPC Benefits Consortium's right to direct future payments to a Covered Person or any other entity.
+This provision does not apply to Dentists and oral surgeons.

-Once services are rendered by a provider, Anthem, the Plan and the CICV Benefits Consortium will not honor requests not to pay the claims submitted by the provider.
-Anthem, the Plan and the CICV Benefits Consortium will have no liability to any person because it rejects the request.
+Once services are rendered by a provider, Anthem, CarelonRx, the Plan and the VPC Benefits Consortium will not honor requests not to pay the claims submitted by the provider.
+Anthem, CarelonRx, the Plan and the VPC Benefits Consortium will have no liability to any person because it rejects the request.